 In James Meek’s words, the blocks were spaced apart and so angled that one face would always catch the sun and shadows cast would ‘rotate like the spokes of a wheel’.

 In the original design, one of the avenues was to lead directly at its north-western corner into Victoria Park but the Council couldn’t purchase the intervening land.
 Instead, Lubetkin designed an elaborate trompe l’oeil – a tapering ramp and series of diminishing hoops to give the illusion of distant vista.
-This no longer exists.
+This survives in vestigial form but is now looking rather forlorn.

 There have been other changes too.
 Some of the élan of Lutbetkin’s original design has been lost.
 Those diagonal axes became a figure of eight.
 The tower blocks now have blank steel shutters erected across the deep openings which originally scored their façades; the green concrete bosses and glass beads which studded the façades have been replaced by aluminium boxes; white pipework scars their exterior.
 Parts of it are clearly in need of refurbishment.
 The passer-by might be forgiven for seeing the Estate as a little more ordinary than it actually is.